kubernetes/enhancements/keps/sig-node/2221-remove-dockershim/README.md

 Step 2: Release kubelet without dockershim

-Target releases: 1.22
+Target releases: 1.24 (assuming 3 release a year or after April 2021)

 Actions:

 - Document and announce migration guide.
 - Release harness would build kubelet with `dockerless` tag on.
 So the default build will not support docker out of the box.
 - If folks need this support, they would have to build kubelet by themselves as the code is still present in the source tree.

-Step 3: Completely remove in-tree dockershim from kubelet.
+Step 3: Completely remove in-tree dockershim from kubelet

-Target releases: Deprecation should be for at least a year.
-So the earliest possible release after that time period.
+Deprecation should be for at least a year.
+Deprecation was announced in December 2020 so dockershim might be deleted the same release it is not built.

+Target releases: same as Step 2.

 Actions: